 The case citation for the annual Casenote Competition is distributed to all first-year students during the Spring term.
 In coordination with Duke’s other legal publications, we choose an appellate court decision that is recent, multifaceted, and about which little has already been written.
 Students may write about any aspect of the decision they choose.
 Although the Casenote Competition is an “open universe” research problem, students will be rewarded more for the strength of their analysis and clarity of writing than for the breadth of their research.

-Completed casenotes are submitted online approximately one week after the last first-year final exam has been administered.
+Completed casenotes are submitted online approximately two weeks after the last first-year final exam has been administered.
 The details of the turn-in process are explained at length in the materials accompanying the case citation.
 The Journal encourages all first-year students to participate in the Casenote Competition.

 The Note-on Program is an opportunity for any second-year student at Duke Law School to become a member of the Duke Law Journal and to have his or her academic writing published in the Journal.
 There is no minimum or maximum number of students who will be invited onto the Journal through the Note-on program each year–the number will depend solely on the quality of submissions received.
 Submissions will be judged anonymously by the Note Selection Committee of the Journal’s Executive Committee.
 Students accepted onto the Journal through the Note-on Program will work for the Journalas Staff Editors for one semester, and will then serve as members of the Editorial Board following elections in the spring.